harr3n/pod-dl/README.md

 ### --threads

 Optional.
 Number of concurrent downloads.
 Default is 10, and if there are less than 10 episodes in total, all episodes will be downloaded concurrently.

+### --force

+Optional.
+Force download episodes that already exists in the target directory.
+Defaults to false.